 Inclusive leadership

 Since 2020, Kendra has served as the Dean of the Lyman Briggs College, which is MSU’s residential college for ~2,000 undergraduates who are studying the sciences within their societal and global contexts.
 She is a mission- and vision-driven leader who advances both individuals and the institutions they are embedded within.
-Kendra is a systems-thinker and a big-picture person who enjoys creating teams that collaboratively and creatively solve problems.
-Having spent over 20 years developing her teamwork skills, teaching students how to be effective team members, leading large and interdisciplinary research teams, and being part of and leading administrative teams, Kendra highly values effective teamwork and true partnerships – ones that advance everyone’s interests and shared goals.
-She believes that positive and strong relationships are central to success and center on individual and collective humanity.
+Kendra is a systems-thinker and visionary leader who enjoys cultivating teams that solve complex problems through collaboration and creativity.
+With over 20 years spent mastering team dynamics, teaching students to be effective team members, leading large and interdisciplinary research teams, and serving on and leading administrative teams, Kendra has developed a deep commitment to partnerships that go beyond basic cooperation to elevate collective goals.
+She believes that strong, positive relationships, rooted in our individual and collective humanity, are central to success.
 Before becoming a dean, Kendra was Founding Director of LBC’s Scholarship of Undergraduate Teaching and Learning Program (2016-2018), LBC’s Associate Dean of Research and Faculty Affairs (2017-2019), and Special Advisor for Faculty Affairs and Belonging in MSU’s College of Agriculture and Natural Resources (2020).

 Disciplinary expertise